26 Ideas to Jumpstart Dull Mondays

 Wash your hair and try on a new hair style.
 Or you might just fancy yourself a new type of haircut.
 Or maybe you’d prefer a different color.
 Long, short, curly, straight or wavy, have it your way.
 How about a Monday spa day, complete with massage every other week.
-A good massage will loosen up toxins followed by a kelp body wrap to soak them up can give you a refreshing feeling of newness and vitally.
+A good massage will loosen up toxins followed by a kelp body wrap to finish the job can give you a refreshing feeling of newness and vitally.

 #15 Anytime Giveaway